-Mayo Clinic offers a one-year ACGME-accredited Gastrointestinal and Hepatobiliary Pathology Fellowship Program offering you exposure to a broad spectrum of biopsy material and surgical specimens relating to gastrointestinal and hepatobiliary disease.
+The one-year Gastrointestinal and Hepatobiliary Pathology Fellowship at Mayo Clinic in Rochester, Minnesota, offers exposure to a broad spectrum of biopsy material and surgical specimens relating to gastrointestinal and hepatobiliary disease.

 Mayo Clinic's annual volume of gastrointestinal and hepatobiliary specimens includes:

 - Nearly 20,000 in-house endoscopic GI biopsy cases and 2,000 extramural consultation cases